ValdemarOrn/CloudSeed/readme.md

 ## Cloud Seed VST

 Cloud Seed is an algorithmic reverb plugin built in C# and C++ for emulating huge, endless spaces and modulated echoes.
-The algorithms are based on the same principles as manu classic studio reverb units from the 1980's, but Cloud Seed does not attempt to model any specific device, or even to be a general-purpose reverb plugin at all.
+The algorithms are based on the same principles as many classic studio reverb units from the 1980's, but Cloud Seed does not attempt to model any specific device, or even to be a general-purpose reverb plugin at all.
 It is best employed as a special effect, for creating thick, lush pads out of simple input sounds.

 ![](Documentation/Screenshot.png)